Emsley1d/Interview_Exercise/README.md

 Base.php file created and attempted to extend to login.php; it didn't work and I established I needed to install Smarty to allow me to do so.<br>
 Installed composer which then allowed me to install Smarty.
 Created .gitignore to prevent vendor files uploading to GitHub.<br>

-Smarty set up in main.php but not rendering base.tpl or login.tpl; instead I receive a 404 error and my code automatically downloads.
+I set Smarty up in main.php but not rendering base.tpl or login.tpl; instead I receive a 404 error and my code automatically downloads.<br>
-Google would suggest my web server isn't set up to serve files with a .tpl extension?
+Google would suggest my web server isn't set up to serve files with a .tpl extension?<br>
 Established I would need to add "AddType application/x-httpd-php .tpl" to my Apache "httpd.conf" file.
 Looked at alternative ways to render my the .tpl files but I understand using the .tpl file extension is the best practice.
 Updated my Apache "httpd.conf" file and restarted Apache however still having problems.
 Walkthroughs suggested creating a ".htaccess" file in my project and populating it with "AddType application/x-httpd-php .tpl"; I have done this but my .tpl files still don't render in browser and continue to download automatically. <br>
-I do receive a "200" status code for the get request (::1]:52243 [200]: GET /PHP/Templates/login.tpl) so my templates are being found and served to the browser.
+I do receive a "200" status code for the get request (::1]:52243 [200]: GET /PHP/Templates/login.tpl) so my templates are being found and served to the browser.<br>
 I attempted to use the .smarty file extension in place of .tpl but my VS Code failed to recognise the file extension and treated them as plain text.
 I changed my .tpl files to .php (having not worked with PHP before I believe this isn't the done thing?); they now render in my browser however base.php does not extend to my other pages.
 Realised I could extend base.php to other php files by including the below on them:

         <?php